Difference Between Ball Valve and Gate Valve

 Globe valves, gate valves, and ball valves are the three primary types of valves.
 Each variant has distinct merits and demerits; the specific required valve depends on the intended use.
 This study will compare three popular valve types: the ball, gate, and globe valves.

-People often use globe valves in applications that require precise control.
-They are suitable for controlling flow but can be harder to maintain and costlier than other valve types.
+People often use globe valves in applications that require precise control and regulation.
+They are suitable for controlling flow but can be more challenging to maintain and more expensive than other valve types.

 Gate valves prove to be highly suitable for situations that require a fully open or closed valve.
-People often use them in water pipelines and other applications requiring total shut-off.
+People often use them in water pipelines and other applications that require a total shut-off.
 However, operating gate valves can be more complex than operating other valves.

 Bronze Globe Angle valves